Lavlen/sneakers-quiz/README.md

 A portion of the code for the web site was taken from [here](https://www.youtube.com/playlist?list=PLJAFEg3vkcQN6NGwzI0KX_ZC6dLQjkfeU) and modified.

-Code for the form and javaScript login functionality was taken from [here](https://www.youtube.com/watch?v=1ydfKDwsYbU)

 ## Media
 The image in the logo was taken from [http:www.clker.com](http://www.clker.com/clipart-black-hightop-shoe.html)